Jenny16x/TeamSix/README.md

 <br>

+## Tableau Dashboard
+Our dashboard will be created using Tableau (Link to [Dashboard](https://public.tableau.com/app/profile/dan.jones7483/viz/MoneyBall2_0/AvgSalaryHeight)).

 # Communication Protocol
 Our team will communicate during class sessions and through our own project group Slack channel.
 Additionally, we will be meeting once a week outside of class to discuss progress, help each other, and ensure all segment deliverables are ready for submission by Sunday evening.
 <br>